paulfitz/ntfy/README.rst

         backend: pushover
         user_key: hunter2

-See the backends bellow for available backends and options.
+See the backends below for available backends and options.

 `Pushover <https://pushover.net>`_ - ``pushover``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~